Content warning: descriptions of sexual torture, including of minors

 Criminals, as well as run-of-the-mill abusive opportunists have found out how to exploit this situation.
 Currently, one extremely horrifying example of such exploitation presents itself by the South Korean “Nth room” case.
 Here, men congregate in virtual “rooms” or groups within the secure messaging Telegram app to view sexual content extracted from girls enslaved online.

 According to Korean activists, two young women or girls in South Korea now become “sexual slaves” every day.
 The number of men viewing their content surpasses 10,000 daily, which makes it a case of online sexual exploitation of an unprecedented scale.
-Despite its scale, the case has been underreported by major South Korean media, although a petition calling for international investigation got signatures from 200,000 people.
+Despite this scale, the case has been underreported by major South Korean media, although a petition calling for international investigation was signed by 200,000 people.

 Urgent action must be taken on this issue.
 The women and young girls enslaved online, the youngest of which was identified as 11 years old, are coerced to perform sexual as well as unusually cruel acts and record them for the viewers’ sexual pleasure.